-Nearly half of parents have noticed a new or worsening mental health condition in their teen since the pandemic started; 3 in 4 say COVID-19 has negatively affected teens’ social interactions.
+Nearly half of parents have noticed a new or worsening mental health condition in their teens since the pandemic started; 3 in 4 say COVID-19 has negatively affected teens’ social interactions.

 And for young people who rely heavily on social connections for emotional support, these adjustments may have taken a heavy toll on mental health, a new national poll suggests.

 Forty-six percent of parents say their teen has shown signs of a new or worsening mental health condition since the start of the pandemic in March 2020, according to the C.S.
 Mott Children’s Hospital National Poll on Children’s Health at Michigan Medicine.
 Parents of teen girls were more likely to say their child had a new onset or worsening of depressive symptoms and anxiety than parents of teen boys.